Responses of AdS black holes to the collective influence of quintessence and string cloud: Abstract

 \section{Abstract}

-This research paper delves deeply into the intricate interplay between quintessence and a cloud of strings, exploring their influence on critical points, behaviors, and fractional order phase transitions in AdS black holes.
-We conducted a meticulous analysis of the various thermodynamic properties associated with AdS black holes surrounded by quintessence and a cloud of strings, with a specific focus on understanding how thermal fluctuations affect their thermodynamics.
-Using critical conditions, we systematically derived an approximate analytical expressions for critical points that are applicable to all types of these black holes.
-Furthermore, we embarked on an exploration of how changes in the quintessence parameter and the intensity of the cloud of strings impact critical behaviors, using three-dimensional visualizations to vividly depict these effects across different values of $ \omega_q $.
-Our examination illuminated how these factors shape the locations of phase transitions and the regions where both phases coexist.
-Additionally, we delved into the realm of fractional order phase transitions, which indicate significant transformations within the black hole system.
-This work delves into examining how the behaviors of both small and large black holes are influenced by the combined effects of quintessence and a string cloud.
-The study employs two distinct approximations of the horizon radius for Ads black holes, providing a nuanced analysis of their dynamic responses.
+This research paper explores the interplay between quintessence and a cloud of strings, focusing on their influence on critical points, behaviors, and fractional-order phase transitions in AdS black holes.
+We analyze the thermodynamic properties of AdS black holes surrounded by quintessence and a cloud of strings, with particular attention to the effects of thermal fluctuations on their thermodynamics.
+Using critical conditions, we derive approximate analytical expressions for the critical points applicable to all types of these black holes.
+We further study the impact of the quintessence parameter and the intensity of the cloud of strings on critical behaviors, employing three-dimensional visualizations to depict these effects for different values of \(\omega_q\).
+Our results show how these factors affect the locations of phase transitions and the regions where both phases coexist.
+In addition, we examine fractional-order phase transitions, which reveal significant transformations in the black hole system.

-Keywords: Black Holes, Quintessence, String Cloud, Critical Phenomena
+Keywords: Black holes; Quintessence; String cloud; Critical phenomena.

 \thefootnote{\arabic{footnote}}